 Related reading: What other products can you sell in the UK to make a quick profit?

 Most charities and organisations in the UK will request that you perform a factory reset on your device to remove all data, including installed apps, before giving it away.
 This is a safety precaution that will stop your personal information, PINs and passwords from falling into the wrong hands.

 The procedure is very quick and if you’ve already backed up everything before changing the SIM card, it can be done in a few minutes.

 Here’s how you can do a factory reset on your phone:

 You can either sell your phone to a recycling company or donate it to a charitable organisation.
-If you want to donate a phone, you’ll need to find out what charities take old mobile phones and visit their websites to find out what they do with the donated phones.
+If you want to donate a phone, you’ll need to ask around and find out what charities take old mobile phones.
+You can then visit their websites and check how you can make a donation.